Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Proposed Task and Solutions

 \subsection{Task Definition}

-Our proposed task of bilingual terminology extraction in e-commerce aims to extract the potential bilingual terminologies in e-commercial non-parallel corpus, which can be described as commonly specialized phrases with lengths of 2-5 grams.
+Our proposed task of e-commercial bilingual terminology extraction aims to extract the potential bilingual terminologies in massive e-commercial non-parallel corpus, which can be described as commonly specialized phrases with lengths of 2-5 grams.

 In detail, given a terminology in source language and an e-commercial sentence in target language, we aim to distinguish whether the target sentence contains the corresponding target translation of the source terminology.
 If contains, we expect the system to find the position of the target terminology correctly.
-For example, as shown in Figure \ref{fig:example}, the terminology in source language is \begin{CJK}{UTF8}{gbsn} ``华为 P40 移动 5G手机" \end{CJK} , and the sentence in target language is ``Global Version Huawei P4 Mobile 5G Phone 6.1 Inch Kirin 990 Android 10", the task is to predict the span of the potential terminology spans in the target sentence, i.e., ``Huawei P40 Mobile 5G Phone", if not exists, return None.
+For example, as shown in Figure \ref{fig:example}, the terminology in source language is \begin{CJK}{UTF8}{gbsn} ``华为 P40 移动 5G手机" \end{CJK} , and the sentence in target language is ``Global Version Huawei P40 Mobile 5G Phone 6.1 Inch Kirin 990 Android 10", the task is to predict the span of the potential terminology spans in the target sentence, i.e., ``Huawei P40 Mobile 5G Phone", if not exists, return None.